Boston bid for the 2024 Summer Olympics: Withdrawal of bid

 On July 27, 2015, United States Olympic Committee CEO Scott Blackmun and Boston 2024 Chairman Steve Pagliuca issued a joint statement that officially ended the city's Olympic bid.
 Rumors that the USOC might pull Boston's bid had been swirling since late March due to low polling numbers and continued interest by Los Angeles in hosting.

 After release of a revised bid on June 29, 2015, failed to effect a change in Boston 2024's polling numbers, and with the September 15 IOC deadline looming, the USOC put increasing pressure on Mayor Marty Walsh and Governor Charlie Baker to help boost the bid's popularity.
 Baker, who along with the state legislature had commissioned an economic analysis of the bid, held a press conference on July 24, 2015, to reassert that he did not intend to take a position on the bid until after the release of the commissioned report.
 The following Monday, with rumors swirling that the USOC would vote on terminating the bid that afternoon, Mayor Marty Walsh held a press conference asserting that, despite the fact that he had already signed a letter the previous October stating that he would sign the Host City Contract without reservation, he was not comfortable signing the financial guarantee in its current form at that time.
 The USOC voted to terminate the bid that afternoon in mutual agreement with the City of Boston.

 On September 1, 2015, the USOC formally named Los Angeles as the US's bidding city for the 2024 Summer Olympics.
-Los Angeles will host the 2028 Summer Olympics while Paris will host the 2024 Summer Olympics.
+Los Angeles will host the 2028 Summer Olympics while Paris hosted the 2024 Summer Olympics.

 Although the Boston 2024 Partnership was over $4 million in debt after the bid was pulled, it officially settled its debts by the end of September 2015.

 A poll of Boston residents taken in July 2016 showed that 44 percent thought the Boston Olympics would have been a good thing for the city, but slightly more (48 percent) disagreed.
 The poll results were identical to polls from July 2015, weeks before the bid ultimately collapsed.

+On the occasion of the opening ceremony of the eventual 2024 Summer Olympics in Paris, former bid committee members met at Ford Tavern in Medford for a watch party, where they discussed the Boston bid and reminisced on what could have been the bid's impact "on important issues in Boston and Massachusetts, including transportation, housing and resiliency."